 Here’s an example of a presentation in the second person and a discussion about its use.

-2nd Person.
+Second Person.
 You might consider cooking as a hobby.
-Even if the only thing you know how to do is fry an egg, you can become an accomplished chef in a short period of time.
+Even if the only thing you know how to do is fry an egg, you can become an accomplished chef in a short period.
 And you can eat the fruits of your labor!

-Second person is hands-on and requires — demands — your personal engagement.
+The second person is hands-on and requires — demands — your engagement.
 “How to” eliminate a conviction on your record.
 “How to” get a divorce.
 “How to” invest your money.
 All of these topics are extremely personal.

 Writing in the second person conveys the voice of experience.
 It offers a solution.
 It’s the end of the journey, not the beginning.
 Once you follow the instructions, you can go about your business and get it done.

 Third Person Narrative is the Most Common Form of Writing

 Finally, let’s look at the third person.